kaisermann/svelte-i18n/docs/Getting Started.md

 </nav>
 ```

-See [Formatting](/docs/Formatting.md) to read about the supported message syntax.
+See [Formatting](/docs/Formatting.md) to read about the supported message syntax and all the available formatters.